ctinnovation/ngx-konva/projects/ngx-konva/README.md

 ```

 It allows to capture when the user hover on a Node.
 Each `onHoverStart` and `onHoverEnd` emits the underlying `Shape` of KonvaJS.

+## Inner events

+### ko-layer

+`ko-layers` provides you these output:

+- `(onNewItem)`: when a new `Shape` or `Layer` is added to the current layer.
+Argument: the `Shape | Layer` added.
+- `(beforeUpdate)` `(afterUpdate)`: called before/after the layers gets updated.
+Argument: `Layer`.

+### ko-stage

+`ko-layers` provides you these output:

+- `(onNewLayer)`: when a new `Layer` is added to the current layer.
+Argument: the `Layer` added.
+- `(beforeUpdate)` `(afterUpdate)`: called before/after the layers gets updated.
+Argument: `Layer`.

+### ko-shape

+`ko-shape` (`ko-line, ko-rect, ko-circle, ko-regular-polygon, ko-text`) provides you these output:

+- `(beforeUpdate)` `(afterUpdate)`: called before/after the layers gets updated.
+Argument: `Layer`.

+## How to contribute

+Contributing is quite simple: in order to complete coverage of the KonvaJS API we have to add more shapes.

+To add more "simple" shapes take a look to the `./projects/ngx-konva/src/lib/ko-shape.component.ts` component:

+- Add the new selector
+- Update the `ko-nestable.ts` types
+- Check if the default configuration handling is fine

+If you need to handle children inside the new component or create more complex shapes please create a specific component for that.
+Extend the `KoNestable` class for each component that should be nestable inside a Layer and provide the `getKoItem` to return the underlying shape.
+By doing that `KoNestable` will take care of adding and destroying the Shape instances your component will use.
+Again, take a look to `KoShapeComponent` to see an example.

+Provide the `KoListenable` if you think that the returned `getKoItem` is compatible with the listeners directives.

+### Event listeners

+In order to add new event listeners to the shapes see `ko-hover.directive.ts` as an example of an event listener directive.